Toeler/raspberry-pi-config/README.md

 # Raspberry Pi Config
 This is the configuration that I use to run my local Raspberry Pi at home.
+It heavily uses the Docker setup from https://github.com/zilexa/Homeserver

 ## The main goals of this project include:
 1. Automate as much as possible.